seanox/xml-micro-exchange-js/manual/configuration.md

 | `Access-Control-Max-Age`           | `86400` | TODO:       |
 | `Access-Control-Expose-Headers`    | `*`     | TODO:       |

+For the preflight OPTIONS the following headers are added automatically:
+`Access-Control-Allow-Methods`, `Access-Control-Allow-Headers`

 ### STORAGE

 In this section the datasource and storage(s) are configured.